tavik000/JavaSpring_Self_Learning/README.md

 -----

 ## Sponsor
-You can support me by Alipay or Wechat Pay with QR code below
+Feel free to support me for no reasons by Alipay or Wechat Pay with QR code below